Fraternity and Sorority Housing

 What activities can take place in housing facilities off-campus?

-University-sanctioned events including mixers, socials, events with alcohol, recruitment events, philanthropy events, and other public-type meetings are not approved at these locations.
-We strongly encourage groups to use the D.P.
-Culp Student Center and other on-campus facilities to host events.
+We strongly encourage all groups to use the D.P.
+Culp Student Center and other on-campus facilities to host organization events.

 Where do groups that don't have space on-campus do these types of events?

 Groups are encouraged to reserve space on campus and work with the Office of Fraternity and Sorority Life to arrange events at licensed and approved third party vendors in accordance with the General Policies on Student Organizations and the Policies and Procedures for Events with Alcohol when applicable.